wfailla/un-orchestrator/README_COMPILE.md

-The UN source code can be downloaded in two ways, depending on whether you would like to be in sync with the UN main GIT repository or just download the sources, without bein syncronized with the repository.
+The UN source code can be downloaded in two ways, depending on whether you would like to be in sync with the UN main GIT repository or just download the sources, without being syncronized with the repository.

-In the first case if would be easy to get new updates from the repository and possibly commit your changes back in the main branch; in the second case you will have to do that manually.
+In the first case if would be easy to get new updates from the repository and possibly commit your changes back in the main branch; in the second case you will have to syncronize the code manually.

 Getting the code through GIT:

 	; Checkout the main GIT repository
 	$ git checkout https://github.com/netgroup-polito/un-orchestrator.git

 	; Your code is now in the 'un-orchestrator' folder.

 Simply downloading source code:

 	; Download source code in the 'master' branch
 	$ wget https://github.com/netgroup-polito/un-orchestrator/archive/master.zip

-	; your code is now in the 'un-orchestrator-master' folder.
+	; Your code is now in the 'un-orchestrator-master' folder.

-In order to compile and setup the different components of the universal node, you have to follow the instruction that are provided in each subfolder.
+In order to compile and setup the different components of the universal node, you have to follow the instruction provided in each subfolder.